-Each class of property, plant and equipment is carried at cost or fair value less, where applicable, any accumulated depreciation and impairment losses.
+Each class of non-current assets is carried at cost or fair value less, where applicable, any accumulated depreciation / amortisation and impairment losses.

 Plant and equipment

 Plant and equipment are measured on a cost basis less depreciation and impairment losses.